North Head Quarantine Station: 1900s to date

 When the Commonwealth took over responsibility for the Quarantine Service after 1909, and particularly after the creation of the Department of Health in 1921, the nature of quarantine changed for merchant shipping.
 The Commonwealth drew together the Quarantine Stations in the various states, and tried to diversify the operations so that some ships were intercepted at out-lying ports before they reached Sydney.
 Albany, Melbourne and Thursday Island, in particular played a major role in this new pattern of nationwide quarantine.

 The growth of the other states also meant that shipping was more evenly distributed in terms of destination than had been the case in the nineteenth century.
 In the period 1901 to 1940, Sydney and Melbourne had roughly similar numbers of assisted immigrants (134,864 and 115,988 respectively), and the other States had, in combination, more immigrants than either Sydney or Melbourne, totalling 174,526.
 By 1958 there were 39 "first ports of entry" into Australia.
 Thirty-two sea ports had staff capable of carrying out quarantine inspections, ten ports were "landing places" for air entry; major quarantine stations with accommodation were established at five ports, and there were three minor quarantine stations at other Ports.

+Following the First World War, Australian soldiers returning from Europe were quarantined on the SS Argyllshire due to concerns about Spanish flu.
+After some attempted to escape, authorities offered North Head as an off-ship quarantine site.
+However, North Head was not prepared, and the soldiers had to clear the land themselves, reportedly killing 60 snakes in the first night.
+On 11 February 1919, 900 soldiers marched off the site.
+After being met by authorities, they were then allowed to quarantine at the Sydney Cricket Ground.
+Only one soldier was court-martialled.
+One local snake expert offered to clear the site of snakes.

 The impact of improved medical science, immunisation, and quarantine procedures in the twentieth century is perhaps shown most dramatically by the fact that though the post-WWII immigration was vastly more than had gone before, the number of ships or aeroplanes quarantined plummeted proportionately.
 Sydney received nearly 700,000 assisted immigrants between 1946 and 1980, or nearly double the number it had received between 1831 and 1940, yet only four ships were quarantined in that period and at least one of those was a tanker.

 In all, between 1828 and 1984 at least 580 vessels were quarantined at the Quarantine Station.
 More than 13,000 people were quarantined at the station of whom an estimated 572 died and were buried there.